eudoxia0/crane/docs/manual.md

   ~ `(with-transaction ([db-name *default-db*]) <body>*)`

 Execute `body` inside a transaction.
-If the code executes, the transaction is comitted.
+If the code executes, the transaction is committed.
 If a condition is signalled, the transaction is rolled back.

 **Examples:**